'Caicedo perfect for Chelsea but no panic for Liverpool'

 Both teams have also been trying to sign Southampton's Romeo Lavia - Liverpool apparently only want him or Caicedo, while Chelsea supposedly want both.

-Liverpool have been criticised for not getting the Lavia deal done already, especially because they did not expect Jordan Henderson and Fabinho to leave this summer.
+Liverpool have been criticised for not getting the Lavia deal done already, especially because they did not expect both Jordan Henderson and Fabinho to leave this summer.

 They got about £52m for the pair, so fans have been saying 'why not go out and spend that on Lavia?' to get one new player through the door.